kgateway-dev/kgateway/docs/content/reference/support.md

 ### Beta release process

 New features for Gloo Edge Enterprise and OSS are always developed on `master`.
 For Enterprise, new features are often released as `beta` builds of the latest Gloo Edge Enterprise version.
 You can use these beta builds to test new features, or wait until the feature is released with the next stable Enterprise minor version.
-For OSS, new features are released as patches off of `master` for the latest version of Gloo Edge OSS.
+For OSS, new features for the latest version are released as patches off of `master`.

 ### Stable release process